miaobobo0813/big/README.md

-# big
+# Big library

-A high precision library
+Version 2.0

+## There are these functions in the 'big' library.